strimzi/proposals/050-Kafka-Node-Pools.md

 The cluster ID is already part of the `Kafka` CR `.status` section.
 The operator will check the cluster IDs in every reconciliation and if the cluster IDs don't match between the `Kafka` and `KafkaNodePool` CRs, it will expect that there is some kind of an misconfiguration.
-It will throw an `InvalidresourceException` and wait for the user to fix the issue.
+It will throw an `InvalidResourceException` and wait for the user to fix the issue.

 ### Scaling the node pools